michaelchen-lab/blog/posts/hosting-django-channels-with-digitalocean-app-platform.md

 title: Hosting Django Channels with DigitalOcean App Platform
 date: "20210719"
 image: /avatar.png
-description: Hosting Django Channels with DigitalOcean App Platform
+description: This tutorial focuses on the ASGI-specific elements of the deployment process for Django on DigitalOcean's App Platform.
 ---
 DigitalOcean's App Platform, launched in late 2020, is a modern PaaS solution built for easy deployments.
 Its biggest competitors are Salesforce's Heroku and AWS.